-Appearance of any non-classical (in particular, many-valueed) logic inevitably raises the problems of studying both the logic itself and those related to it (in particular, its extensions) with regard to such points as their (relative) axiomatizations as well as sound and, especially, complete semantics.
+On the other hand, appearance of any non-classical (in particular, manyvalueed) logic inevitably raises the problems of studying both the logic itself and those related to it (including its extensions) with regard to such points as their (relative) axiomatizations as well as sound and, especially, complete semantics.
 In this connection, the [axiomatic] maximality of various kinds of the logic under consideration - in the sense of absence of proper [axiomatic] extensions satisfying a certain property held for the given logic - becomes especially acute.